VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion

-Introducing the dual-decoder cascade $\text{VD+OD}$ (Method 2), where $\text{VEFC}$ is used but $\text{VRLE}$ is still omitted and VD is supervised using the labels produced by OD, further improves performance to $44.93\%$ $\text{IoU}$ and $16.09\%$ $\text{mIoU}$.
-This confirms that the structured interaction between VD and OD enhances the learning process even without visible‐region supervision.
+Introducing the dual-decoder cascade $\text{VD+OD}$ (Method 2), where $\text{VEFC}$ is used but $\text{VRLE}$ is still omitted, further improves performance to $44.93\%$ $\text{IoU}$ and $16.09\%$ $\text{mIoU}$.
+In this setting, VD does not receive explicit visible-region supervision; instead, it is optimized indirectly through gradients backpropagated from the OD loss.

-Finally, incorporating the $\text{VRLE}$ label as explicit supervision for $\text{VD}$ (VOIC, Ours) achieves the best results of $46.44\%$ $\text{IoU}$ and $17.64\%$ $\text{mIoU}$.
-This progression demonstrates the crucial role of $\text{VRLE}$ in enabling VD to progressively refine visible-region representations and produce a clear separation between visible and occluded region reconstruction.
+Finally, incorporating the $\text{VRLE}$ label as explicit supervision for $\text{VD}$ (VOIC, Ours) achieves the best results of {$45.53\%$ $\text{IoU}$ and $18.06\%$ $\text{mIoU}$.} This progression demonstrates the crucial role of $\text{VRLE}$ in enabling VD to progressively refine visible-region representations and produce a clear separation between visible and occluded region reconstruction.

 \textbf{Ablation on the Decoder Interaction Flow.} Table~\ref{tab:VD-OD} summarizes the effect of information exchange between $\text{VD}$ and $\text{OD}$.
 When the two decoders are isolated, the model obtains $15.56\%$ mIoU.
 Adding a unidirectional link from VD to OD raises the performance to $17.02\%$ mIoU, indicating that visible-region features provide useful priors but a single forward fusion remains limited.
 Since VD guides OD through visible-region predictions, it naturally becomes necessary to propagate OD’s global information back to VD to strengthen VD’s feature learning, a capability absent in the unidirectional design.
 We therefore introduce a reverse link from OD to VD.
-This feedback brings OD’s global context into VD, enabling mutual refinement and improving the final performance to $17.64\%$ mIoU.
+This feedback brings OD’s global context into VD, enabling mutual refinement and improving the final performance to {$18.06\%$ mIoU}.
 Such bidirectional interaction allows both decoders to share complementary cues, benefiting full-scene reconstruction and reducing inconsistencies in the visible regions.